 Last Updated on

 Adults get hiccups for multiple reasons such as eating too much or too fast, chewing gum, drinking soda, and so on.
 Hiccups are involuntary as they are linked to the autonomic nervous system which regulates heartbeat and other uncontrollable body activities.
-Just as it is normal for us, newborns experience hiccups often too.
-Not only is it natural for babies younger than a year old to get hiccups, but they often get hiccups even before birth.
+Just as it is normal for us, it’s the same with newborns too.
+Not only is it natural for babies younger than a year old to get hiccups, but they get hiccups even before birth.
 Therefore, as a new parent, it is important you know everything about how hiccups are caused, how to prevent and get relief from them, and when to visit a doctor.

 Video: Baby Hiccups Causes Prevention Remedies